-▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result
+Fire Incompatibility ▶ Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result

+Advice for firefighters

+Fire Fighting

+Fire/Explosion Hazard

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-Fire/Explosion Hazard Combustible solid which burns but propagates flame with difficulty; it is estimated that most organic dusts are combustible (circa 70%) - according to the circumstances under which the combustion process occurs, such materials may cause fires and / or dust explosions.
-Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions).
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area.

+Solid which exhibits difficult combustion or is difficult to ignite.

 Avoid generating dust, particularly clouds of dust in a confined or unventilated space as dusts may form an explosive mixture with air, and any source of ignition, i.e. flame or spark, will cause fire or explosion.

-Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust (420 micron or less) may burn rapidly and fiercely if ignited - particles exceeding this limit will generally not form flammable dust clouds; once initiated, however, larger particles up to 1400 microns diameter will contribute to the propagation of an explosion.
-Combustion products include: carbon monoxide (CO) carbon dioxide (CO2) aldehydes acrolein nitrogen oxides (NOx) silicon dioxide (SiO2) metal oxides other pyrolysis products typical of burning organic material.
+- Dust clouds generated by the fine grinding of the solid are a particular hazard; accumulations of fine dust (420 micron or less) may burn rapidly and fiercely if ignited; once initiated larger particles up to 1400 microns diameter will contribute to the propagation of an explosion. - A dust explosion may release large quantities of gaseous products; this in turn creates a subsequent pressure rise of explosive force capable of damaging plant and buildings and injuring people.

+Decomposes on heating and produces:

+Chemwatch: 5464-02 Version No: 2.1.1.1

+carbon monoxide (CO) carbon dioxide (CO2) aldehvdes acrolein nitrogen oxides (NOx)

+sulfur oxides (SOx)

+metal oxides

+other pyrolysis products typical of burning organic material.

+When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles

+May emit poisonous fumes.

+May emit corrosive fumes.

+CARE: Contamination of heated / molten liquid with water may cause violent steam explosion, with scattering of hot contents.